Col. Robert C. Kuckuk, USMC

 His wife of 20 years is the former Leanna Joyce Goodman of San Diego, CA. They reside in Vermont with their wonderful daughter, Janet Ann.

-Lt.
-Horner (Nuclear & Sub-Surface warfare)
+LT Matt Horner (Nuclear & Sub-Surface warfare)

 Maj.
-Schlegel (Marine Officer Instructor)
+Karl Schlegel (Marine Officer Instructor)

 Capt.
-Benning (Marine Officer Instructor)
+Richard Benning (Marine Officer Instructor)

 GySgt.
-Perkins (Assistant Marine Officer Instructor)
+Adam Howard (Assistant Marine Officer Instructor)